Travel or receive medical or dental treatment abroad

 Advance decision is valid for medical treatment in EU/EEA countries.

 You cannot receive an advance decision if you are travelling to Turkey, Switzerland or Great Britain.

-You cannot receive retrospective compensation for costs in connection with planned medical treatment in Turkey or Switzerland.
+You can claim retrospective compensation for planned medical treatment received in an EU/EEA country if